fabd/kanji-koohii/doc/Installation.md

 *Note right after the containers are up, MySQL may take a minute to setup the local database (check with `docker-compose logs -f`).
 A new folder `mysql56/` will be created in the root directory, which maintains the state of the database.*

-Start bash from the *webserver* container:
+Start bash from the `web` container:

-    docker-compose exec webserver bash
+    docker-compose exec web bash

 You should see a colored prompt: `[php] root /var/www/html $`.

 *Note: the path `/var/www/html` corresponds to the Symfony root folder found in `src/`.*

-From the webserver bash, init some directories:
+From the `web` container, init some directories:

     mkdir -p cache log ; chmod 777 cache log mkdir -p web/build ; chmod 777 web web/build